About Charles R. Drew University of Medicine and Science

 Over 70 percent of graduates since 2000 are from underrepresented backgrounds: CDU is the second most diverse four-year private nonprofit college in the nation, according to The Chronicle of Higher Education (August 2017).
 In fact, a California Wellness Foundation report estimated that one‐third of all minority physicians practicing in Los Angeles County, are graduates of the CDU medical school and/or residency training programs.
 And more than 80 percent of CDU students report returning to practice and provide much-needed care in underserved communities following graduation.

 CDU has evolved and grown, shaped by the needs of the community it serves.
 The institution benefits from its location and the corresponding diversity and complexity of its population by creating an academic environment unlike any other that features the “CDU Advantage,” a curriculum based on five specific pillars—research, social justice, international exposure, experiential education, and health policy—that gives CDU graduates both solid preparation to practice in their chosen field of healthcare, and a true understanding of health disparities, health policy and social justice.

 The University is named after Dr. Charles R. Drew, a brilliant, pioneering African-American physician who overcame long odds and racism in the early and mid-20th century to produce seminal work on blood banking and blood plasma storage and transfusion.
 He was also a distinguished surgeon and chair of surgery at Howard University.
 His dedication to learning and sharing knowledge to benefit mankind is the inspiration for the University.

-The University strives to improve the health status of underserved communities through innovative biomedical research, and progressive health policies.
-By maintaining and expanding relationships with local medical schools, research institutions and community-based organizations, Charles R. Drew University is focused on eliminating the health disparities by providing access to and delivery of healthcare services to underserved populations.
+CDU strives to improve the health status of underserved communities through innovative biomedical research and progressive health policies.
+By maintaining and expanding relationships with local health professions schools, research institutions and community-based organizations, Charles R. Drew University of Medicine and Science strives to eliminate health disparities by providing access to and delivery of healthcare services to underserved populations.